lyka77/lyra_PathRecorder/README.md

 ## Recording
  - Properties passed to Recording:
     - back: a function that navigates between pscreens.
 It is helpful for abstraction purposes, it takes in two parameters, one a path and the other a screen (for use in summary) but in recording the first parameter is null and it is just used to get back to Summary.
+    - extendPaths: a function that adds a path object to the existing list of paths.
+This handles the fact that upon navigating back to the summary pscreen after recording a new path, the newly persistently stored path will not be be shown until the page is reloaded.
+This makes sure it is shown in the meantime.
     - pathNames: A list of names of existing paths, used to make sure any new path is not named the same as an exisiting path

  - State Hooks: